zeroasterisk/MeteorRider/README.md

 An approach for integrating [PhoneGap/Cordova](http://phonegap.com/) + [Meteor](https://www.meteor.com/).

-> I recommend you try out [Chrome Packaged Apps for Mobile](https://github.com/MobileChromeApps/mobile-chrome-apps)
->  it puts Chrome inside Cordova vs. Webkit (FTW!)

-> I have not yet tried out [Cross Walk](https://crosswalk-project.org/#documentation/cordova)
-> but that might be a great option too...?
+*Your Meteor web app (real time everything), inside a Cordova shell (native APIs) = awesome!*

 # How it works

-* Cordova loads it's `www/index.html`
+* Cordova loads it's normal, compiled `www/index.html`
-* All Cordova JS loads
+ * All normal, compiled Cordova JS loads *(this ensures Cordova API versions are maintained, decoupled from Meteor)*
 * MeteorRider
  * **Step 1) loading**
-  * MeteorRider looks in localStorage to see if we have the last requests HTML
+  * MeteorRider looks in localStorage to see if we have cached the last requested HTML
  * **Step 2) requesting**
   * MeteorRider does an AJAX request to your Meteor Server
   * MeteorRider replaces paths in the HTML response to be full URLs